nhelvig/personal/README.md

 ### Pictures ###

 > The [pictures page] is a spot to show pictures I have taken from the different places I have been.

+### Review ###

+>The [review page] is to be updated for each biannual review, or a new page will be made for each additional review.
+This has not been decided as of yet.

 >Current limitations: